rei/rei-cedar-docs/docs/foundation/motion/README.md

   ],
   "tokenDescriptions": {
     "cdr-duration-1-x": "Usage: Perceived as instant or very fast.
 Often used for selection controls such as radio buttons, checkboxes, or toggle buttons.", "cdr-duration-2-x": "Usage: Perceived as fast.
-Often used for hover or fading effects or icons that change shape, such as switching between a play button to a pause button.", "cdr-duration-3-x": "Usage: Perceived as normal.
+Often used for hover or fading effects or icons that change shape, such as switching between a play button and a pause button.", "cdr-duration-3-x": "Usage: Perceived as normal.
 Often used for revealing content, such as the opening of a panel for the accordion component.", "cdr-duration-4-x": "Usage: Perceived as slow.
 Often used for revealing content on a tablet device because the screen is bigger than a phone or wearable device.", "cdr-duration-5-x": "Usage: Perceived as slower.
 Often used for icons with detailed animation, such as a ringing alarm clock or opening and closing a lock icon.", "cdr-duration-6-x": "Usage: Perceived as very slow.
 Often used for larger movement, such as revealing page content when switching tabs for the tabs component.", "cdr-timing-function-ease-out": "Specifies a transition effect that will feel responsive.
 This timing effect moves quickly at the beginning with a slow end.
 Use this animation when users expect an immediate response to their action such as clicking on an accordion or button.", "cdr-timing-function-ease": "Specifies a transition effect that is known as ease-in-out.
-This timing function can be quite satisfying for users because it has a slow start, fast middle, and slow end.
+This timing function can be quite satisfying for users because it has a slow start, a fast middle, and a slow end.
 Use this effect when users do not expect motion to occur.
 A suitable duration is 300-500ms for this timing function.", "cdr-timing-function-linear": "Specifies a transition effect with the same speed from start to end.
 Be cautious using this effect because objects in the real world don’t usually move with a linear motion.
 Best for things like opacity fades."
   }
 }